-The results of this study indicated that supplementation with a formula of 130 mg/d Vit C plus 500 mL/d hawthorn beverage (containing 279 mg flavonoids) over 5 shift work cycles during the hottest period in summer significantly prevented BP increase in heat-exposed workers.
-In addition, it significantly decreased urine 8iso-PGF2 α concentration, which might be the beneficial effects of this antioxidant formula.
+The results of this study indicated that supplementation with a formula of 130 mg/d VC plus 500 mL/d hawthorn beverage (containing 279 mg flavonoids) over 5 shift work cycles during the hottest period in summer significantly prevented BP increase in heat-exposed workers.
+In addition, it significantly decreased urine 8-iso-PGF2 α concentration, which might be the beneficial effects of this antioxidant formula.
 There were no side effects reported.

-Formula of Vit C and hawthorn beverage improved BP
+Formula of VC and hawthorn beverage improved BP

-The findings on BP improvement are in disagreement with most non-acute antioxidation interventions.8 Although BP is commonly decreased in high-risk cardiovascular health interventions, studies exploring the preventive functions of Vit C and flavonoids (dietary) in BP elevation in populations experiencing a high oxidative stress state need more evidence.^{13,14} A trend of magnitude in BP levels was observed following the antioxidant formula interventions in the current study.
-Particularly, compared with heat-exposed workers in the control group who experienced elevated BP levels (although the change in DBP was not significant), BP levels in the intervention group were significantly decreased.
-This finding was also partly supported by a previous antioxidant intervention
+The findings on BP improvement are in disagreement with most non acute antioxidation interventions.8 Although BP is commonly decreased in high-risk cardiovascular health interventions, studies exploring the preventive functions of VC and flavonoids (dietary) in preventing BP elevation in populations experiencing a high oxidative stress state need more evidence.
+13,14 A trend of magnitude in BP levels was observed following the antioxidant formula interventions in the current study; particularly, compared with heat-exposed workers in the control group who experienced elevated BP levels (although the change in DBP was not significant), the BP levels of workers in the intervention group significantly decreased during the intervention.
+This finding was also partly supported in a previous antioxidant intervention trial that divers prophylactically ingesting VC (2 g/day) effectively abrogated peripheral vascular dysfunction following exposure to 60% O2.32 However, the difference lies in the intervention dosages and total daily intakes of VC (130.0 mg & 186.5 mg) and hawthorn beverage flavonoids (278.7 mg & 400.2 mg), which are more similar to the needs of diets naturally rich in antioxidants for this special population.
+Thus, these findings support the beneficial effect of VC combined with flavonoid supplementation on BP control in heatexposed workers.